dam-os/os/blog/disk.md

   that explains that modern virtio devices cannot be used with mmio, but need to be added with pci
-- Mounted as PCI device instead, used a mix of virtio specs and osdev PCI/virtio pages to read from device
+- Mounted as PCI device instead, used a mix of virtio specs and osdev PCI/virtio pages
+- Mounted as non-transitional to ensure that it definitely uses the 1.0 spec.
+  Also update the device IDs in the header file to match PCI specs.